8 photographs: b&w

 Restrictions on access: No restrictions on access.

-Items relating to Madelaine Galbraith may be found among the Hart House records held at the University of Toronto Archives.
+Archival materials relating to Madelaine Galbraith are part of the Hart House records held at the University of Toronto Archives and Records Managment.

 No further accruals are expected.